Candice Carr-Archer

 Candice Carr (born June 9, 1972) is a Trinidad professional female bodybuilder.
 She currently lives on the island of Trinidad.

 Career

-Candice won her pro card in 2009.
-According to Candice there are no more than six female bodybuilders, including herself, on the island of Trinidad.
+Candice won her pro card in 2009 at Central American and Caribbean Championships in Grenada and is only the second woman from Trinidad and Tobago to earn her IFBB Pro Card.
 She has said that her goal is to qualify for the Ms. Olympia.